Covid-19 Infection control measures

 Alcohol hand gel santiser will be available in all areas of the clinic.

 After your appointment

 Prior to your appointment we ask you to send us an email to firstname.lastname@example.org confirming that you have read this page and that you understand your obligation to declare any symptoms of COVID-19 within the last 14 days and to the best of your knowledge that you have not been in close contact with anyone with confirmed COVID-19 in the last 14 days.
+You must declare if you have been asked to isolate or quarantine and if so the result of any Covid-19 test taken in the previous 72 hours.
 You must confirm that you understand the risks in attending and your consent to treatment and contact tracing if necessary.
 You must also declare if you are in a clinically extremely vulnerable category and have been asked to shield by the government.
 You confirm your obligations in attending to wear a face mask, waiting outside to be called in for your appointment, observe social distancing where possible, hand decontamination and contactless payments where possible.